Pollution of the Ganges: Denial

-After the National Green Tribunal released a report stating that the amount of faecal coliform bacteria in the water of the Ganges at Prayagraj during the 2025 Kumbh Mela was 1,400 times above the permissible limit, Uttar Pradesh Chief Minister Yogi Adityanath denied that the Ganges was polluted, stating that its water was "clean enough to consume."
+After the National Green Tribunal released a report stating that the amount of fecal coliform bacteria in the water of the Ganges at Prayagraj during the 2025 Kumbh Mela was 1,400 times above the permissible limit, Uttar Pradesh Chief Minister Yogi Adityanath denied that the Ganges was polluted, stating that its water was "clean enough to consume."
 He dismissed the report as an attempt to malign the event.